najibdevs/scrimba-personal-site/README.md

 This is a simple personal website template created using HTML and CSS.

 ## Description
-This project serves as a template for a personal website showcasing basic information about ME.
+This project serves as a template for a personal website showcasing basic information about Me.
 It includes a profile picture, name, fun facts, a link to my LinkedIn profile, and a newsletter signup form.

 ## Technologies Used
 - HTML: Used for creating the structure and content of the web page.